annpedtke/CV/README.md

 - Interview undergraduate applicants unable to travel in person to Kenyon’s Ohio campus and write in-depth evaluations for Admissions review.

 - Arrange “meet & greet” sessions with current Kenyon students and recent graduates exploring careers in green fields.
-Host students participating in the annual January Externship Program in NYC.
+Host students participating in the annual January Externship Program.